 Azuka earned his undergraduate degree in Computer Engineering and Finance from Washington University in St. Louis in 2006.
 He was awarded his J.D. degree from Northwestern University School of Law in 2010, where he was an editor for the Journal of Technology & Intellectual Property.

-Azuka currently serves as chairman of his firm’s Diversity Committee.
-He also serves as Liaison to the American Bar Association Commission on Racial and Ethnic Diversity in the Profession and as Vice Chair of the Alternative Dispute Resolution Committee for the ABA Section of Intellectual Property Law (ABA-IPL).
+Azuka serves as Liaison to the American Bar Association Commission on Racial and Ethnic Diversity in the Profession and as Vice Chair of the Alternative Dispute Resolution Committee for the ABA Section of Intellectual Property Law (ABA-IPL).
+He also served as chairman of the firm’s Diversity Committee.
 Azuka was featured in Chicago's Notable Minority Lawyers in Crain's Chicago Business in 2018, and has been recognized for his practice in intellectual property litigation in Illinois Super Lawyers’ Rising Stars each year since 2016.
+Most recently, he was recognized for litigation in the 2023 edition of IAM Patent 1000: The World’s Leading Patent Professionals.

 Azuka’s singular goal is to provide high-quality, cost-effective legal services to the firm’s clients while maintaining the highest standards of professionalism and ethics.